HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

   ::

     @JsonView(Views.Default.class)
-    public final class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData> {
+    public final class CarBoxData extends AbstractBoxData<PublicKey25519Proposition, CarBox, CarBoxData> {

-Also this time, we have a basic class we can extend: AbstractNoncedBoxData.
+Also this time, we have a basic class we can extend: AbstractBoxData.